 It's sister ship V-607 also seen at Dubendorf on the same day

 Probably most famous as the home to the Swiss Air Forces display team the Patrouille Suisse, Emmen houses a variety of aircraft and many different aircraft movements take place on a day to day basis.
 Emmen is also home to LTSt.7 with Pilatus PC-6's, ZflSt.12 with the Pilatus PC-9M and Drohnengeschwader 7 with the ADS-95 Ranger UAV.
 Also to be found at Emmen is the aircraft manufacturer RUAG, who built several of the Swiss Air Forces aircraft including the majority of Swiss Air Force F-5 fighter aircraft and more recently the FA-18 Hornets.

 The Swiss PC-9's are used as target tugs and for Electronic Warfare training, hence the high visibility scheme

-Twelve such aircraft were delivered to the Schweizer Luftwaffe and although ZflSt.12 are based at Emmen their aircraft are dispersed around various Swiss bases as and when required.
+Twelve PC-9 aircraft were delivered to the Schweizer Luftwaffe and although ZflSt.12 are based at Emmen, their aircraft are dispersed around various Swiss bases as and when required.
 A single under-wing RM-24 winch deploys a towed banner for artillery or air to air gunnery practice, whilst a VISTA 5 electronic warfare pod is used for ECM training.